conda-forge/ghp-import-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Copy your docs directly to the gh-pages branch
+Summary: Copy your docs directly to the gh-pages branch.